 Until further notice, the University of Arizona, in accordance with the guidelines recommended by the Centers for Disease Control and Prevention, encourages all employees to work remotely.
 Our office is closed to the public, but you can reach the Department of History, Monday–Friday 8am-5pm, at 520-621-1586 or by email to firstname.lastname@example.org.

 Please use the "people" tab to find contact information for individual faculty and staff.
 Continue to check your UArizona email and course D2L sites for developing information.

-A strong response to the challenges and opportunities that we face--here in Arizona, in the United States, and around the globe--requires an understanding of the past.
-From the intimacies of family life to the dynamics of the workplace, from the building of communities to the formation of nation states, from histories of global climate change to transcontinental pandemics, from acts of faith and piety to scientific inquiry and discovery, our discipline studies every dimension of the human experience in all its diversity.
-History contributes to the pursuit of knowledge in almost every field of scholarship and we are an important nexus for interdisciplinary research across the social sciences, arts, humanities, and sciences.
+To respond effectively to the challenges and opportunities that we face – in Arizona, in the United States, and around the globe – we must understand the processes and players that led us here, from multiple perspectives.
+Our discipline studies every dimension of the human experience – from the intimacies of family life to the formation of nation-states to transcontinental pandemics – and contributes to the pursuit of knowledge in almost every field of scholarship.
+We provide an important nexus for interdisciplinary research across the social sciences, arts, humanities, and sciences.

 Over 250 students currently major in History, taking classes both "live" and online.
 Hundreds more sample the past in General Education courses each semester, while still more explore the field through cross-listed classes and affiliated faculty in more than a dozen programs across campus.

 We also train graduate students in five major fields – United States, Latin America, Early Europe, Modern Europe, and the Middle East – as well as a range of thematic areas, such as Environment, Gender, and World/Comparative.